 I have known attorneys who had their eyes set on becoming entertainment lawyers but had to settle for worker’s compensation because that’s the first job they could land after graduating from law school.

 And to be clear, a dead-end job is any job that does not provide emotional satisfaction or a sense of well-being.

-A corporate attorney once told me that he could not make the kind of money he earns doing any other job that requires so little commitment.
+A corporate attorney once told me he could not make the kind of money he earns from any other job requiring so little commitment.

-And I don’t recall him suggesting that he had other ventures he was pursuing.
+And I don’t recall him suggesting he had other ventures he was pursuing.

-How long could he maintain a job that he was neither committed to nor interested in?
+How long could he maintain a job he was neither committed to nor interested in?

 Like anyone else, introverts can find themselves doing work that does not inspire them.